 Ken Burns and Lynn Novick are proud that their producer Sarah Botstein

-was able to persuade NBC to let Americans see this again, on the
+was able to persuade NBC to let Americans see this again, with the

-argument that only the exact frames that had been aired almost 50 years
+agreement that only the exact frames that had been aired almost 50

 ago would be shown.
 Enjoy.

 "In sharing the film, one North Vietnamese soldier said that he had

 always seen the American demonstrations as a sign of our weakness.
 And

 now seeing the film, he understood that it was a sign of great strength

 that Americans could voice their own opinions.
 And I think we can take

 a lesson from them - that they remind us that what we consider this